RiverLife2021/InvertDicotKey/README.md

 ```
 A key can have any number of couplets.
 A couplet can have any number of questions.

-The `path` takes the following format:
+The `path` can be either of the following:

-`/key/x/y` - Link points to key x, couplet y.
+* `/key/x/y` - Link points to key x, couplet y.
-`https://example.com` - Link points to an external webpage (for 'endpoints').
+* `https://example.com` - Link points to an external webpage (for 'endpoints').

 NOTE: Since the key is JSON, any quotes will need to be correctly escaped - i.e. `"has a \"tail\" and \"horns\"."`